-As a result of our view of children as competent, curious and capable, our Educators work as partners with children in the learning process.
-Great things are possible when Educators and children are able to see themselves as both student and teacher.
-There is much to learn from children and through inquiry, open ended questions, provocation and hands on experiences, our Educators extend children’s learning and challenge thinking.
+As a result of our view of children as competent, curious and capable, our educators work as partners with children and families in the learning process.
+Great things are possible when we are able to see ourselves as both learner and teacher.
+There is much to learn from children and through inquiry, open ended questions, provocation and hands on experiences, our educators extend children’s learning and challenge thinking.

-To respect, preserve and enhance children’s learning we are developing a practice of documentation.
+We use documentation and learning stories to respect, preserve and enhance children’s learning.
 Documenting children’s learning allows them to see where they have come from, makes learning visible, and encourages children to revisit their ideas.
 In addition, the documentation helps the adults to better understand children’s perspectives and ideas, and when appropriate work with children to encourage further exploration of knowledge and ideas.

-- Educators will observe children’s areas of interest and reflect upon it in order to provide experiences that will encourage the children to explore and ask questions
+- Educators observe children’s areas of interest and reflect upon it in order to provide experiences that encourage the children to explore and ask questions

-- Educators refers to the Early Learning for Every Child Today (ELECT) document, which provides comprehensive, detailed child development information.
-It is used to help determine skills that Educators can be working on with children.
+- Educators refer to the Early Learning for Every Child Today (ELECT) document as a resource that provides comprehensive, detailed child development information.
+It is used to help determine skills that educators can be working on with children.

-- Through the use of program postings, monthly reflections and documentation, Educators will offer insight and feedback about children’s learning and activities while participating in the program
+- Educators use daily exploration postings, monthly reflections and documentation, and offer insight and feedback about children’s learning and activities while participating in the program

 - Children with differing abilities who are working with Halton Region Inclusion Services will have individual goals established in conjunction with the parents and will have an individual plan created for them